 If you’ve been looking for Professional … Reliable … Consistent ...
 Comic Book Grading, you’ll be glad you found us!

-The CGC Comic book shop offer the following service :
+The CGC Comic book shop offer as well as full CGC grading and slabbing we offer the following popular service :

-1) Send us your comics along with payment , we will bag , board and grade the comics for £2 per comic plus return postage
+Send us your comics along with payment , we will bag , board and grade the comics for £5 per comic includes return postage

 Contact [email protected] for details, tell us quantity and type of comics ie comic , magazine , book .